caueoliveiraaa/DataCommerceDB/docs/04_data_types.md

 Notes:

-- PostgreSQL supports both TEXT and VARCHAR for storing variable‑length strings.
+- PostgreSQL supports both text and varchar for storing variable‑length strings.
 - They behave similarly because PostgreSQL stores them using the same internal mechanism.
-- The type VARCHAR is part of the SQL standard, however TEXT is PostgreSQL‑specific.
+- The type VARCHAR is part of the SQL standard, however text is PostgreSQL‑specific.
-- For most PostgreSQL projects, TEXT is preferred unless you need a strict length constraint for business rules.
+- For most PostgreSQL projects, text is preferred unless you need a strict length constraint for business rules.

 Similarities:

-- Both can store strings of unlimited length (when VARCHAR has no limit).
+- Both can store strings of unlimited length (when varchar has no limit).
 - Both use the same internal storage representation in PostgreSQL.
 - No performance difference in normal usage.

 Differences:

-- VARCHAR(n) enforces a maximum length.
+- Varchar(n) enforces a maximum length.
 If exceeded, PostgreSQL throws an error.
-- TEXT has no length limit.
+- Text has no length limit.
-- VARCHAR(n) performs an extra check to ensure the string fits the limit.
+- Varchar(n) performs an extra check to ensure the string fits the limit.
 This adds a tiny CPU cost.
-- TEXT does not validate length.
+- Text does not validate length.

 </br>